Myicons — Beauty vector line icons pack

 Board for freelance & contract work

 Beauty vector line icons.
-Check out the full line icons pack (4000 vector line icons): https://myicons.co
+Check out the full line icons pack (5500+ line icons): https://myicons.co

 💫 Free update every month / Growing pack